 The 36-hour curriculum includes 21 hours of required courses and 15 hours of electives.
 Students are responsible for familiarization and compliance with AP.6 Graduate Policies.

-Banner Code: BU-MS-REAL
+Banner Code: BC-MS-REAL

 Degree Requirements